texfaq/texfaq.github.io/FAQ-longtab.md

-The [`longtable`](https://ctan.org/pkg/longtable) package builds the whole table (in chunks), in a first pass, and then uses information it has written to the `aux` file during later passes to get the setting ''right'' (the package ordinarily manages to set tables in just two passes).
-Since the package has overview of the whole table at the time it's doing ''final'' setting, the table is set ''uniformly'' over its entire length, with columns matching on consecutive pages.
+The [`longtable`](https://ctan.org/pkg/longtable) package builds the whole table (in chunks), in a first pass, and then uses information it has written to the `aux` file during later passes to get the setting "right" (the package ordinarily manages to set tables in just two passes).
+Since the package has overview of the whole table at the time it's doing "final" setting, the table is set "uniformly" over its entire length, with columns matching on consecutive pages.
 [`longtable`](https://ctan.org/pkg/longtable) has a reputation for failing to interwork with other packages, but it does work with [`colortbl`](https://ctan.org/pkg/colortbl), and its